 A summary of practical steps including budgets, administrative support, Clinical Commissioning Group (CCG) links, stakeholders and family friendly meetings from consultant midwife Pauline Cross based on her experience of setting up MVPs across South East England.

-The London Clinical Network has published guidance to support commissioners in setting up and sustaining Maternity Voices Partnerships.
-This “one-stop shop” guide for commissioners about MVPs and contains the following:
+In 2018 London Clinical Network published guidance to support commissioners in setting up and sustaining Maternity Voices Partnerships.
+The principles hold although expectations of MVPs have increased hugely since then, particularly in the last 18 months.
+This “one-stop shop” guide for commissioners about MVPs contains the following:

 - outlines the statutory obligations for CCGs to consult with the public and explains why MVPs are an ideal vehicle for them fullfil this obligation in maternity